fhaag/namebasedgrid/readme.txt

 Download the source code form CodePlex, extract the archive and build the solution.
 Tested on SharpDevelop 4.4.1 with .NET 3.5.

-The libraries were tested on .NET 3.5 on Windows 7 64 bit.
+The libraries were tested on .NET 4.0 on Windows 7 64 bit.

 How to Use it
 -------------
-There is one example application using the control provided along with the project.
-Its C# source code is included in both the source and the binary releases of Name-Based Grid.
+There are two example applications using the control provided along with the project.
+Their C# source code is included in both the source and the binary releases of Name-Based Grid.

 A complete API reference of the library can be downloaded from